Yasmin-jones/js_projects/README.md

 Projects included:

 Beginner friendly projects
-- An iteractive to do list
+- An interactive to do list
 - Form and password validation